bowd/immutable-encoder/README.md

 ## ImmutableEncoder{8,16,32}

 We all love immutable types in Solidity.
 I mean, variables inlined in the bytecode at construction time, that's wild!
-But being limited to only value types can suck at times.
-Maybe you want the flexibility of an array of addresses, a struct or god-forbid a string.
+But being limited to only value types can suck at times - maybe you want the flexibility of an array of addresses, a struct or god-forbid a string.
 Well, look no further!
 ImmutableEncoder{8,16,32} gives you the full range of solidity types with the gas efficiency of immutable variables.

 ### How, you ask?